 Immunization requirements are revised periodically to reflect the most recent recommendations of the Advisory Committee on Immunizations Practices (ACIP) and the American Academy of Pediatrics (AAP).
-All children in school settings must be immunized in accordance to DPH requirements in order to attend school.
+All students in school settings must be immunized in accordance to DPH requirements in order to attend school.
 All students should have on record a certificate of immunization documenting that the student has been successfully immunized in accordance with current DPH recommended schedules against diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps, rubella, Haemophilus influenzae type b (Hib), hepatitis B, varicella and other communicable diseases as specified from time to time by the department.
 Any exceptions will be by MD order or for religious reasons or if the student is homeless and cannot easily provide the records.

-The program nurse shall be up to date in his or her knowledge of the DPH recommended schedules and shall monitor each student's schedule of immunization as is currently recommended.
-The program nurse shall review yearly all students' records to assure that the students are current.
+The program coordinator shall be up to date in his or her knowledge of the DPH recommended schedules and shall monitor each student's schedule of immunization as is currently recommended.
+The program coordinator shall review yearly all students' records to assure that the student records are current.
 The immunization record shall be kept current in the student health record.
 It is important that the program nurse notify parents if immunizations are past due.
-Often the school will find that the student has had the immunization.
-If not, this is the opportunity to notify the parent that the immunization is due.

-The program nurse shall assure that any student entering the school system is appropriately immunized.
+The program coordinator shall assure that any student entering the school system is appropriately immunized.
 Some students entering school have not been immunized on schedule or lack immunization documentation.
 Regional MIP (Massachusetts Immunization Program) epidemiologists can provide recommendations for children who are behind schedule.